alpacon

 Pinning a note

-You can pin a note so that they can show up at first in the list.
+You can pin a note to make it appear at the top of the list.

 PATCH /api/servers/notes/57649aa5-dfca-4041-9b94-d6b61f5842e7/